raywong702/lookup/README.md

 # lookup
 Provides corresponding ip address or hostname for given input

+## Requirements
+Requires Python 3.6+

 ## Usage
-Lookup will write EXCEPTION if cannot be resolved
+Lookup will write EXCEPTION if cannot be resolved.

 Inputs need not be uniform.
-Can be a mixture of ip and hostname
+Can be a mixture of ip and hostname.

 ### Pass in hostnames file
 ```